 Naturally elegant, Prairie Dropseed bears wispy, fragrant flower spikes over narrow, deep green leaves in late summer.
-It is graceful in all seasons of the year, including autumn when hues of golden orange develop.
+It is graceful in all seasons of the year, making it a perfect matrix plant.
+Hues of golden orange develop in autumn.
 This one grows best in dry or a medium soil that is well-drained.
 Plant it along border edges and paths for a soft, airy feel.
 Space each grass about 18 to 24 inches apart to highlight the seed heads.

 Size: 2 feet tall and wide.

 What we Love: It has a soft perfectly round, mounding shape in summer.
 And fantastic color and texture in fall.

 Beloved for its interesting seed heads, this is one of the most ornamental native grasses.
 Very adaptable, it thrives in sun or shade, while the bobbing flat seedheads add interest, giving the plant its nickname: “fish on a line.”
 (They do look like little fish!)
 Lime green in the summer, the seedheads mature to a golden bronze.
 In the wild, this grass is found in the moist soil of wooded areas and along streams.
 It grows well in full sun, too, but may need supplemental water in periods of drought.
 Very attractive in the winter with a dusting of snow.
 Cut off the seed heads in fall, however, if you want to prevent it from popping up everywhere.

 What it Needs: Full sun or part shade and well-drained soil